Last updated on October 1, 2023

 Ulamog, the Ceaseless Hunger | Illustration by Michael Komarck

-Let me give you a quick refresher in case you don’t know what the color identity is.
+Let me give you a quick refresher in case you don’t know how color identity works.
 This is a concept that applies almost exclusively to the Commander format.
-A card’s color identity includes every mana symbol that’s present on the card.
-This means casting costs, ability costs, mana generating abilities that generate specific mana colors, etc. If a card has the symbol for a specific type of mana, then that color is part of the card’s color identity.
+A card’s color identity includes every mana symbol that’s present on the card, excluding reminder text.
+This means casting costs, ability costs, mana abilities that generate specific mana colors, etc. If a card has the symbol for a specific type of mana, then that color is part of the card’s color identity.

 I’m talking about completely colorless creatures without a single mana symbol on them.